Open-Gea/Open-Gea/CONTRIBUTING.md

 <!-- Cambiar link a gea -->
 - Develope unit test for any module or service

-Please read our [contributing guidelines](#contributing-guidelines) and founding [Technical Charter](Gea-Project-Technical-Charter.pdf).
+Please read our [contributing guidelines](#contributing-guidelines) and founding [Technical Charter](open-gea-Technical-Charter.pdf).

 ## Technical Steering Committee (TSC)

-The TSC will be responsible for all technical oversight of the Gea Project project.
+The TSC will be responsible for all technical oversight of the Open Open Gea.
 Participation in the Project through becoming a Contributor and Committer is open to anyone.

 The TSC may